 Day 1: Hiking to Machu Picchu

-A big advantage of this hike, is that by the time we reach Machu Picchu, most of the day travelers will have returned home, so you will have the area to yourself.
-After taking photos, we take the bus down to Aguas Calientes and head to your hotel.
-After dinner, we recommend going to bed early to make the most of the next day.
+A big advantage of this hike is that, by the time we reach Machu Picchu, most of the day travelers will have returned home, so you will have the area nearly to yourself.
+After taking photos, you can either take a bus, or walk, down to Aguas Calientes for dinner (not included).
+We then recommend going to bed early to make the most of the next day!

 Day 2: Machu Picchu one of the new 7 wonders of world

 We will wake up early in the morning in order to catch the sunrise at Machu Picchu.
 You will have a two-hour guided tour by your private English-speaking guide.
 After that, you will have time to explore Machu Picchu by your own.
 Those who have tickets to Huayna Picchu will have time to climb the mountain, which takes approximately an hour and a half, round-trip.
 When you are done exploring, you can either take a bus, or walk, down to Aguas Calientes for lunch (not included).
 Following this, you will take the train back to Ollantaytambo or Poroy, and then a bus to Cusco, where you will be brought back to your hotel.